-In my previous post I looked at, what I considered to be, the five major leadership theories.
-In today’s post I will be talking about empowering employees and organisations.
-So what is empowering employees and how do we empower our employees?
+In my previous post, I looked at, what I considered to be, the five major leadership theories.
+In today’s post, I will be talking about empowering employees and organisations.
+So what is employee empowerment and how do we empower our employees?

 My first exposure to positive employee empowerment came in the Royal Air Force in the form of Mission Command.

-What is Empowering Employees (The Royal Air Force Way)
+What is Employee Empowerment (The Royal Air Force Way)

 The “how to do it” is left to the individuals or teams to use their knowledge, skills and experience to identify the most effective and efficient way to achieve the desired outcome aligned to the Commanders intent.

 Examples of Mission Command can be seen throughout history from Napoleon to the German Army in WWII.
 However, it came to prominence in the Prussian Army during the 1800s.

 Mission Command, also known as Auftragstaktik (mission-type tactics), was a major component of manoeuvre warfare doctrine which Helmuth von Moltke institutionalized into the Prussian and later German military doctrine.
 Requirements for mission command was identified after the Prussian Army suffered heavy defeats to Napoleon at the battle of Jena and Auerstadt in 1806.